Pryaxis/TShock/README.md

+# This project is in maintenance mode.
+This means that the developer time dedicated to this project is very limited and only extremely game breaking bugs will be fixed.
+Improvements, new features, and minor issues will have to be resolved via pull requests or until a developer has time.

 # TShock [![Build Status](https://travis-ci.org/NyxStudios/TShock.png?branch=general-devel)](https://travis-ci.org/NyxStudios/TShock)

 TShock is a server modification for Terraria, written in C#, and based upon the [Terraria Server API](https://github.com/Deathmax/TerrariaAPI-Server).
 It uses JSON for configuration management, and offers several features not present in the Terraria Server normally.